j1schmid/ftp_fourier/README.md

-# ftp_fourier
+## MSE FTP Fourier
-MSE FTP Fourier: From fourier to wavelets.
+# From fourier to wavelets
+FS 2017